abinit/abinit/doc/tutorial/eph4mob.md

 self-energy relaxation time approximation (SERTA) [[cite:Giustino2017]].
 SERTA is more accurate that the constant relaxation time approximation (CRTA) as the microsopic e-ph scattering is now included leading to linewidths that depend on the band index and the $\kk$ wavevector.
-Keep in mind, however, that also the SERTA is an approximation and a more rigorous approach would require the iterative solution of the BTE and/or the inclusion of many-body effects at different levels.
+Keep in mind, however, that also SERTA is an approximation and that a more rigorous approach would require the iterative solution of the BTE and/or the inclusion of many-body effects at different levels.
 For a review of the different possible approaches see [[cite:Ponce2020]].